 OTL-201 is an investigational therapy and has not been approved by any regulatory agency or health authority.

-Libmeldy™ (OTL-200) and Strimvelis® have been approved by the European Medicines Agency and have not been approved by the U.S. Food and Drug Administration or any other health authority.
+Several additional research and preclinical programs under development.
+Libmeldy® (OTL-200) has been approved by the European Medicines Agency and have not been approved by the U.S. Food and Drug Administration or any other health authority.
 In the U.S., OTL-200 is an investigational therapy.
 All other therapies in our pipeline are investigational and have not been approved by any regulatory agency or health authority.

-About OTL-200/ Libmeldy™ (EU, UK, Iceland, Liechtenstein and Norway)
+About OTL-200/ Libmeldy® (EU, UK, Iceland, Liechtenstein and Norway)

 In the EU, Libmeldy is indicated for the treatment of patients with metachromatic leukodystrophy (MLD), characterized by biallelic mutations in the ARSA gene leading to a reduction of the ARSA enzymatic activity in children with i) late infantile or early juvenile forms, without clinical manifestations of the disease, or ii) the early juvenile form, with early clinical manifestations of the disease, who still have the ability to walk independently and before the onset of cognitive decline.